 - You may feel dizzy or lightheaded or may actually faint.

 - You may feel jaw, neck, arm or stomach pain.

 You might experience nausea or vomiting.

 Many women attribute their symptoms to things like having the flu, being tired, experiencing acid reflux or normal signs of aging.
 Others may think they're having a heart attack and simply take an aspirin, but not call 911, Neica Goldberg, MD, tells the American Heart Association.
-Dr. Goldberg, who is medical director for the Joan H. Tisch Center for Women's Health at NYU's Langone Medical Center, stresses that heart disease is preventable.
+Dr. Goldberg, who is medical director of the Women’s Heart Program at NYU's Langone Medical Center, stresses that heart disease is preventable.
 She offers these tips: